jsuchenia/adventofcode/2024/README.md

 [Day 11](11/README.md)

-Simulate the same stones at once - so increment counters (and don't count particular stones)
+Simulate the same stones at once - so increment counters (and don't count particular stones) When there is a step that generates a new stone - just create a numbers of them at once - don't build a string representation!

 ## Day 12